Video Pass-Through XR Changes Reality As You Know it

 So far augmented or mixed reality hasn’t even come close to “hard AR” – the holy grail academic term used to describe a reality where you can no longer tell what’s digital and what’s real.

-By using video pass-through instead of optical see-through, XR-1 Developer Edition completely and convincingly merges real and virtual, making it the only device to achieve photorealism in mixed reality.
+By using video pass-through instead of optical see-through, Varjo’s mixed reality device completely and convincingly merges real and virtual, making it the only device to achieve photorealism in mixed reality.

-See the difference between an optical see-through mixed reality device and Varjo's video pass-through mixed reality.
+See the difference between Varjo's video pass-through mixed reality and an optical see-through augmented reality device.

 OPTICAL SEE-THROUGH DEVICE